Fund for Community Reparations for Autistic People of Color’s Interdependence, Survival, and Empowerment

 We are proud and excited to announce the official launch of a fund for direct support, mutual aid, and reparations by/for autistic people of color!

-This fund has been made possible through the American Association of People with Disabilities Hearne Leadership Award, along with a portion of all royalties from sales of All the Weight of Our Dreams.
-The initial funding pool available is $8350 USD.
+We first created the Fund in June 2018 with support from the American Association of People with Disabilities Hearne Leadership Award, along with a portion of all royalties from sales of All the Weight of Our Dreams: On Living Racialized Autism.

-Please direct any questions or requests for alternative formats to email@example.com.
+Please send questions or requests for alternative formats to firstname.lastname@example.org.

 What is this for?

-The Autistic People of Color Fund will provide direct financial support to autistic people of color through individual microgrants of amounts between $100 to $500.
+The Autistic People of Color Fund provides direct financial support to autistic people of color through individual microgrants between $100 to $500.

 Am I eligible?

-- Any person who is autistic and a person of color (racialized as non-white / Black, Asian, ethnic minority) is eligible to apply for funds.
+- Any person who is autistic and a person of color (negatively racialized as non-white / Black, Asian, ethnic minority) is eligible to apply for funds.

-- You are allowed to apply if you have another disability.
+- You are allowed to apply if you are autistic and have another disability.

 - You are allowed to apply whether you have a professional diagnosis or not.